Big polynomial rings and Stillman's conjecture: Introduction

 For a commutative ring $A$, let $A \vars$ be the inverse limit of the standard-graded polynomial rings $A[x_1,\ldots,x_n]$ in the category of graded rings.
 A degree $d$ element of this ring is a (possibly infinite) formal $A$-linear combination of degree $d$ monomials in the variables $\{x_i\}_{i \ge 1}$.
 Fix a field $\bk$, and let $\bR=\bk\vars$.
 Our first polynomiality theorem is:

 \begin{theorem} Assume $\bk$ is perfect.
 Then $\bR$ is (isomorphic to) a polynomial ring. \end{theorem}

 The set of variables in the polynomial ring is uncountable; hence the phrase ``big polynomial rings'' in the title of the paper.
 We deduce Theorem~\ref{introthm1} from the following general criterion.
-For a graded ring\footnote{In this paper, all graded rings are supported in non-negative degrees.} $R$, we write $R_+$ for the ideal of positive degree elements.
+For a graded ring\footnote{In this paper, all graded rings are supported in non-negative degrees.} $R$, we write $R_+$ for the ideal of positive degree elements, and we write $R_+^2$ for the square of this ideal.

 \begin{theorem} Let $R$ be a graded ring with $R_0=\bk$ a perfect field.
-Assume: \begin{itemize} \item Characteristic zero: $R$ has enough derivations (Definition~\ref{defn:enough1}), that is, for every non-zero $x \in R_+$ there is a derivation $\partial$ of negative degree such that $\partial(x) \ne 0$. \item Positive characteristic: $R$ has enough Hasse derivations (see Definition~\ref{defn:enough2}). \end{itemize} Then $R$ is a polynomial ring.
+Assume: \begin{itemize} \item Characteristic zero: $R$ has enough derivations (Definition~\ref{defn:enough1}), that is, for every non-zero $x \in R_+$ there is a derivation $\partial$ of negative degree such that $\partial(x) \ne 0$. \item Positive characteristic: $R$ has enough Hasse derivations (see Definition~\ref{defn:enough2}). \end{itemize} Then $R$ is isomorphic to a polynomial ring.
 Precisely, for any set of positive degree homogeneous elements $\{f_i\}_{i \in I}$ whose images in $R_+/R_+^2$ form a $\bk$-basis, the $\bk$-algebra homomorphism $\bk[X_i]_{i \in I} \to R$ taking $X_i$ to $f_i$ is an isomorphism. \end{theorem}

-The proof of Theorem~\ref{polycrit} is elementary: essentially, if one had an algebraic relation among some of the $f_i$, then one could apply an appropriate (Hasse) derivation to get a lower degree relation, and eventually reach a contradiction.
-To prove Theorem~\ref{introthm1}, we simply observe that (Hasse) derivatives with respect to the variables $x_i$ extend continuously to $\bR$ and furnish it with enough (Hasse) derivations.
+The proof of Theorem~\ref{polycrit} is elementary.
+Surjectivity follows immediately by induction on degree: any homogeneous element in $R_+^2$ is, by definition, generated by elements of lower degree.
+For injectivity, if one had an algebraic relation among some of the $f_i$, then one could apply an appropriate (Hasse) derivation to get a lower degree relation, and eventually reach a contradiction.
+To then obtain Theorem~\ref{introthm1} from Theorem~\ref{polycrit}, we simply observe that (Hasse) derivatives with respect to the variables $x_i$ extend continuously to $\bR$ and furnish it with enough (Hasse) derivations.

 The inverse limit $\bR$ is one way to make sense of a limit of finite polynomial rings.
 A different way is through the use of ultrapowers, or, more generally, ultraproducts (see \S \ref{subsec:ultra} for background).
 Let $\bS$ be the graded ultrapower of the standard-graded polynomial ring $\bk[x_1,x_2,\ldots]$.
 We also prove: